NaveenKaliannan/guide-to-good-software/DevOps/Networking.md

 **Data Payload**:
 The actual data being transmitted, such as a web page, email, or file.
 * **subnetting*** is a fundamental networking concept that allows larger networks to be divided into smaller, more manageable and efficient subnetworks through the use of subnet masks.The subnet mask separates the IP address into the network ID and host ID by setting the network bits to 1 and the host bits to 0.
-For example, the subnet mask 255.255.255.0 has the first three octets (24 bits) set to 1, indicating the network portion, and the last octet (8 bits) set to 0, indicating the host portion.
+For example, the subnet mask 255.255.255.0 has the first three octets (24 bits) set to 1, indicating the network portion, and the last octet (8 bits) set to 0, indicating the host portion. **All the bits set to 1 in the subnet mask belong to the network portion, while all the bits set to 0 belong to the host portion.
+Subtracting 2 from the total number of addresses in a subnet accounts for the reserved network address and broadcast address.
+This ensures that these addresses are not assigned to individual hosts within the subnet, as doing so could lead to routing and communication issues.**
+1. Subnet Mask: 255.255.255.0 -> 11111111.11111111.11111111.00000000 -> 24 1s and 8 0s
+This subnet mask allocates 24 bits for the network portion and 8 bits for the host portion.
+With 8 bits for the host portion, the maximum number of host addresses is 2^8 - 2 = 254 (the -2 is to account for the network and broadcast addresses).
+Therefore, the maximum number of devices that can be connected with this subnet mask is 254.
+2. Subnet Mask: 255.255.254.0 -> 11111111.11111111.11111110.00000000 -> 23 1s and 9 0s
+This subnet mask allocates 23 bits for the network portion and 9 bits for the host portion.
+With 9 bits for the host portion, the maximum number of host addresses is 2^9 - 2 = 510 (the -2 is to account for the network and broadcast addresses).
+Therefore, the maximum number of devices that can be connected with this subnet mask is 510.
+3. Subnet Mask: 255.255.0.0 -> 11111111.11111111.00000000.00000000 -> 16 1s and 16 0s
+This subnet mask allocates 16 bits for the network portion and 16 bits for the host portion.
+With 16 bits for the host portion, the maximum number of host addresses is 2^16 - 2 = 65,534 (the -2 is to account for the network and broadcast addresses).
+Therefore, the maximum number of devices that can be connected with this subnet mask is 65,534.
+4. Subnet Mask: 255.0.0.0 -> 11111111.00000000.00000000.00000000 -> -> 8 1s and 24 0s
+This subnet mask allocates 8 bits for the network portion and 24 bits for the host portion.
+With 24 bits for the host portion, the maximum number of host addresses is 2^24 - 2 = 16,777,214 (the -2 is to account for the network and broadcast addresses).
+Therefore, the maximum number of devices that can be connected with this subnet mask is 16,777,214.
 * **default gateway** is a router or network node that serves as an access point to another network, typically the internet.
 It is the node that a device uses to forward network packets when the destination is not on the same local network.
 * **ICMP Internet Control Message Protocol** is a supporting protocol in the Internet protocol suite that is used by network devices, including routers, to send error messages and operational information indicating success or failure when communicating with another IP address.